-The Toro Company is in the business of designing, manufacturing, and marketing professional turf maintenance equipment and services, turf irrigation systems, landscaping equipment and lighting, snow and ice management products, agricultural micro-irrigation systems, rental and specialty construction equipment, and residential yard and snow thrower products.
-We sell our products worldwide through a network of distributors, dealers, hardware retailers, home centers, mass retailers, and online.
+The Toro Company is in the business of designing, manufacturing, and marketing professional turf maintenance equipment and services, turf irrigation systems, landscaping equipment and lighting products, snow and ice management products, agricultural micro-irrigation systems, rental and specialty construction equipment, and residential yard and snow thrower products.
+We sell our products worldwide through a network of distributors, dealers, hardware retailers, home centers, mass retailers, as well as online (direct to end-users).

 We strive to provide innovative, well-built, and dependable products supported by an extensive service network.
 A significant portion of our revenues has historically been, and we expect will continue to be, attributable to new and enhanced products.
 We define new products as those introduced in the current and previous two fiscal years.
+Shares and per share data have been adjusted for all periods presented to reflect a two-for-one stock split effective September 16, 2016.